-Akwel: Confirmed Upturn in Activity in q3 2020
+AKWEL: CONFIRMED UPTURN IN ACTIVITY IN Q3 2020

 The geographical breakdown of turnover by production zone as of 30 September was as follows:

-Although the WCR built back up due to the upturn in activity, net cash continued to increase in the third quarter, totalling €42.2 million (excluding IFRS 16 impact) at the end of September 2020, thanks to optimised operational management and an investment amount adapted to the crisis situation.
+Net cash continued to increase in the third quarter, totalling €42.2 million (excluding IFRS 16 impact) at the end of September 2020.

 The signs of recovery seen in the third quarter must be tempered in a context of new restrictions associated with the second wave of the COVID-19 pandemic, especially in Europe and the United States.
 AKWEL continues to operate in a low-visibility market by relying on the flexibility and effectiveness of its business model and prioritising its investments to support market trends, particularly in clean vehicles.